 On the outboard side, only recently have we seen runabouts and bowriders designed for clamp-on motors.
 A boat in the 18’ (5.5 m) size range should have a 150-hp outboard while a step up to 20’ (6.1 m) to 22’ (6.7 m) will usually require another 50 ponies.
 A 24’ (7.3 m) boat should have at least 250-hp.

 V-Bottom.
 Whether it’s running through endless wakes on Missouri’s crowded Lake of the Ozarks or the windblown chop on Long Island Sound or Chesapeake Bay on a Sunday afternoon, a bowrider needs to provide a comfortable ride.
-Most have a deep-V bottom design with deadrise measured at the transom at approximately 20 degrees.
+Most have a deep-V bottom design with a transom deadrise of approximately 20 degrees.
 A bowrider should also have a deep entry at the bow to cut through waves and reverse chines and spray rails to keep the deck dry.

 We measure the cockpit depth and freeboard of virtually every boat we test, but there’s an easy way to tell if a boat feels secure enough.
 Sit in all the seats, especially those in the bow.
 Obviously, it depends on the size of the boat, but on a model in the 20’ (6.1 m) range, an adult should sit up to his or her mid-back in the forward section of bow when leaning back against the cushions.
 Just in front of the console we would hope that the seat back comes as high as the armpits.